Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Relationship with almost complex maps to the -sphere

 A harmonic map $F:M \to S^n$ is called \emph{superminimal} (or \emph{$($real$)$ isotropic}, or \emph{pseudoholomorphic} \cite{eells-wood}) if it has infinite isotropy order, i.e., $G^{(i)}(f) \perp G^{(j)}(f)$ for all $i,j \in \zn$; this happens as soon as the isotropy order is at least $n$.
 Without loss of generality, we can assume that $F$ is \emph{(linearly) full}, i.e, does not have image in any proper subspace of $\rn^{n+1}$, then $n$ is even, say $n=2m$.
-A full superminimal harmonic map $F \to S^{2m}$ is the projection of a (super-)horizontal map into $F_{m,1}^{\rn}$; equivalently, $f = G^{(m)}(h)$ for some `totally isotropic' holomorphic map into $\CP{2m}$ \cite{eells-wood}.
+A full superminimal harmonic map from a Riemann surface $M$ to $S^{2m}$ is the projection of a (super-)horizontal map into $F_{m,1}^{\rn}$; equivalently, $f = G^{(m)}(h)$ for some `totally isotropic' holomorphic map $h:M \to \CP{2m}$ \cite{eells-wood}.

-A map $M \to S^6$ is called \emph{almost complex} if it is (almost-)holomorphic with respect to $J$, i.e., its differential intertwines the complex structure on $M$ with $J$.
-Such maps are weakly conformal and harmonic, see, for example, \cite{bolton-vrancken-woodward}.
+A smooth map $M \to S^6$ is called \emph{almost complex} if it is (almost-)holomorphic with respect to $J$, i.e., its differential intertwines the complex structure on $M$ with $J$.
+Such maps are weakly conformal and harmonic, see \cite{bolton-vrancken-woodward}.
 Note that, for maps into $\cn P^{n-1}=G_1(\cn^n)$, the notions of strong and weak conformality coincide; in particular, almost complex maps $M\to S^6$ are nilconformal.

 The next result follows from work of \cite{bolton-vrancken-woodward} and \cite{bolton-pedit-woodward}.
 We sketch a proof as we shall need some details from it.
 We use diagrams in the sense of\/ \cite{burstall-wood}, i.e., vertices represent orthogonal subbundles $\psi_i$ whose sum in $\CC^n$, and an arrow from $\psi_i$ to $\psi_j$ represents the second fundamental form $A'_{\psi_i,\psi_j}$, the absence of this arrow indicating that $A'_{\psi_i,\psi_j}$ is known to vanish.